Vulon/pet_image_detection/Readme.md

 You can start the mlflow server by calling <i>pipenv run python scripts/start_mlflow.py</i>

+Copy Google Mlflow credentials key to the keys folder in the cloud.
+You can use scp tool for that.

 To train a model you can type <i>pipenv run dvc repro</i>

+You might need to call <i>sudo usermod -aG docker $USER | newgrp docker</i> to build the docker image

 <h2>Tech stack</h2>